W-Tran/advanced-regression-techniques/README.md

 ## Usage

 All results and plots can be reproduced using the advanced-regression-techniques.ipynb notebook.
-The Scikit-learn style data transformation pipeline can be found in the art_pipeline.ipynb notebook which uses slightly different data engineering than the model found in the original notebook but achieves a similar LB score.
+The Scikit-learn style data transformation pipeline can be found in the art_pipeline.ipynb notebook which uses slightly different feature engineering than the model found in the original notebook but achieves a similar LB score.

 <p align="center"><img src="data/figures/best_model_subplots.png" width=800></p>
 <p align="center"><img src="data/figures/influence_plot.png" width=450></p>